sanskriti27/sanskriti27/README.md

  - 🌱 I’m currently learning front end development

-- I am a designer and a development beginner
+- I am a designer and a developer.

-- My primary coding and problem solving language: C++
+- My primary coding and problem solving language: Java

-- I am a rotractor and proud to serve my community
+- I use Javascript for Web Development

 - I believe in promoting women in STEM